Who am I?

 I am also a software developer.
 Throughout my professional career I have worked on multiple projects for cloud, desktop and mobile platforms.
 These days I mostly code on Scala and Python, but am also proficient with C, C#, Java, R and to a lesser extend with Matlab and JS.

-Currently, I am a contributor to the REACH information extraction system and am building a SARSAmora, a reinforcement learning library natively written in Scala.
+Currently, I am a contributor to the REACH information extraction system.

 You can find my C.V. here and contact me through email at: enrique dot noriega at gmail dot com